Archmonger/Blackberry-Themes/README.md

 # Blackberry Flat Themepack (BBF)
 CSS changes to many popular home theater services.
 Flat and minimal, cleans up unneeded clutter, and fixes many UI issues on desktop/mobile.
-In the case of Plex, it creates a whole new mobile interface (WebUI and video player), and modifies the desktop UI to better fit within OrganizrV2.
+In the case of Plex, it creates a whole new mobile interface (WebUI and video player), and modifies the desktop UI to better fit within OrganizrV2.<br/>

 ## **Theme Requests**<br/>
-Requests can be made through [Feathub](https://feathub.com/Archmonger/Blackberry-Flat)!
+Requests can be made through [Feathub](https://feathub.com/Archmonger/Blackberry-Flat)! <br/>

 ## **Screenshots**<br/>
-Images are available within the `Screenshots` folder.
+Images are available within the `Screenshots` folder.<br/>

-## **Upcoming Themes**<br/>
+## **Upcoming**<br/>
-Current Queue: OrganizrV2, Tautulli, Transmission, Sonarr/Radarr/Lidarr/Logarr/*-arr*, Unraid, Flood (rTorrent WebUI), Rutorrent, Nextcloud, Deluge Desktop Client.
+Theme Queue: OrganizrV2, Tautulli, Transmission, Sonarr/Radarr/Lidarr/Logarr/*-arr*, Unraid, Flood (rTorrent WebUI), Rutorrent, Nextcloud, Deluge Desktop Client.<br/>
+Mobile Queue: Jackett mobile, Deluge mobile, Rework on Plex mobile.<br/>

 ## **Installation**<br/>
 ### Plex, Synclounge, Deluge, Jackett<br/>
 For services that don't allow native CSS themes, you can edit your Nginx configuration to inject CSS.
 For automatic updating, you can use this repository's Github Pages address.
 This can be accomplished with sub_filter (http_sub_module).
-Replace the `XXXXX` with the name of the service you are using.
+Replace the `XXXXX` with the name of the service you are using.<br/>
 ```
 proxy_set_header Accept-Encoding "";
 sub_filter '</head>' '<link rel="stylesheet" type="text/css" href="https://archmonger.github.io/Blackberry-Flat/bbf_XXXXX.css"> </head>';